 On a flat braid with single-color loops (like all the loops in the flat pink braid, and the one single-color black loop in the flat orange and white braid), there will be central chevrons, with a slanting pattern on the outer edges.
-3/4-flat braids are missing one central column of the fully flat braid—this subtraction makes a big difference to the color pattern (see explanation for 3/4-flat braids in the 5-loop tutorial).
+3/4-flat braids are missing one central column of the fully flat braid (it’s hidden under the one visible center column)—this makes a big difference to the color pattern.
+See more info about 3/4-flat braids in the 5-loop tutorial.

 Braids made with bicolor loops are another story—they have a wider range of color patterns.
-Square ones can have vertical color bands, as in the two above (the orange/white, and blue/yellow square braids), as well as various busier patterns, depending on how you arrange the loops onto the fingers before you start braiding.
+Square ones can have lengthwise columns of color, as in the two above (the orange/white/black, and the blue/yellow square braids), or various busier patterns, depending on how you set up the loops before you start braiding.

 Counting the pattern-repeat: